Experienced Birth Injury Lawyers

 Our Dedicated Birth Injury Division

-The accomplished team at JJS has 40 years of experience representing both mothers and newborns who have suffered because of a medical professional’s negligence.
+The accomplished team at JJS has more than 40 years of experience representing both mothers and newborns who have suffered because of a medical professional’s negligence.
 We have recovered hundreds of millions on behalf of victims of birth injuries, including record-breaking verdicts in many states.

 Nationally recognized for our work in handling significant birth injury cases throughout the country, partners Howard Janet, Kenneth Suggs, Gerald Jowers and Patrick Thronson are committed to uncovering malpractice and fighting for maximum compensation for our clients.
-Our team also includes a board-certified OBGYN, attorney Giles Manley, MD, who has more than 20 years of experience in the medical profession, during which time he delivered thousands of newborns.
+Our team also includes a board-certified OBGYN, attorney Dr. Giles Manley, who has more than 20 years of experience in the medical profession, during which time he delivered thousands of newborns.
 His vast medical knowledge makes him an ideal advocate for those who have been harmed at birth.

 Featured Verdicts and Settlements